 A business logo is not just a picture; It represents your brand and plays a major role in influencing the perception and interest of consumers in your product/service.
 Logos are used in all marketing materials, from your website and business cards, to advertisements and social media.
 Designing an effective, timeless logo when you first start your business is time and money well spent.

-There are several common mistakes business owners continuously make when establishing their brand identity.
+There are several common mistakes business owners continuously make when establishing their brand identity in The Woodlands.
 The first mistake is that people think creating a brand should be fast and cheap, other pitfalls are varied and expansive, from choosing an inappropriate business name to hiring an amateur logo designer.

 Your logo should reflect your brand's identity and purpose from the colors to the shape to the text.
 It needs to serve a specific purpose.
 The strongest logo designs are often simple and classy.
 Here are four elements to ensuring your logo design is powerful, iconic and timeless.

 In your brainstorming process dream up all the crazy, wild, visual ideas you want, but don’t try to include them all into your logo.
 Look for some simple yet strong themes.
 Focus on one idea that speaks to the key personality of your brand.
 Keep the icon clean and simple.
 The more complex the design, the faster it will date.
 You want to engage and interest your audience, without overwhelming or confusing them.
 This will bring focus, impact and an identifiable image which can be easily recognized as your brand grows.
 So dream, share all your inspiration with your logo designer in The Woodlands, then stylize.